 SBCA is unique in that it is multi-denominational and not associated with a single church.
 Instead, SBCA is a community-based Christian academy that serves our local community by collaborating with churches, community members, and parents to graduate students who are both academically and spiritually prepared to succeed and become confident, self-directed, lifelong learners.

-- A bachelor’s degree in science or it's equivalent
+- A bachelor’s degree in science or equivalent

 - 2+ years of teaching experience preferred